 Office space in the Woodruff School is limited, however desks are available for many full-time, on-campus graduate students.
 Graduate research and teaching assistants and other students working on a research project under the direction of a faculty member are usually assigned desk space in a laboratory associated with that research.
 Use the Graduate Student Request form to request office/desk space in MRDC, Love, GTMI (MaRC), IBB, or Boggs.
-After being approved, see Dorothy McDuffie-Alexander in the Facilities office (Love, Room 245) to pick up your key.
+After being approved, see Ms. Samiah Blake in MRDC 1312 to pick up your key.
+Key pick-up hours are 9:00 am - 10:30 am & 3:15 pm - 4:15 pm Monday- Friday.
+Please remember to bring your Buzz Card, keys cannot be issued without your card.